caiks/WBOT02/README.md

 ![actor002_model010_Sam_001](images/actor002_model010_Sam_001.png)

-Now `actor002` differs from `actor001`; instead of the array of representations for all of the scales that we see in `actor001`, we are able to see more details of the position within the *model* of the current *slice*.
+Now `actor002` differs from `actor001`; instead of the array of representations for all of the scales that we see in `actor001`, we are able to see more details of the position that the current fixed scale *slice* has within the *model*.

 The first row shows, from right to left, (i) the greyscale record of the frame at the current centre and scale (highlighted in a white bounding box above), (ii) the bucketed or regular interval *valency* record, and (iii) the representation and *likelihood* of the record's *slice*.
 In general, depending on the length of its *model* path and its *likelihood*, the representation of the *slice* will resemble the greyscale record in terms of its light and dark regions.